andll/bftd/README.md

 narhwal and mysticeti are marine mammals, bullshark and hammerhead are marine fish.

 We continue the tradition by naming our protocol after a marine bird - Adélie penguin.

+# License

+This project is licensed under the Apache2 license.
+See [LICENSE](LICENSE).